 Biomet, Inc. is just one of the companies that have been subject to thousands of lawsuits for these faulty metal hip implants.
 Other companies such as Stryker, DePuy, and Zimmer all have had similar lawsuits filed against them.
 DePuy, a subsidiary of Johnson & Johnson, announced in November 2013 that they would be paying in excess of $4 billion to settle theirs over 7,500 lawsuits for their defective ASR hip implant.
 Stryker came to their first settlements of four of their lawsuits for their Rejuvenate hip implant in December 2013, with hundreds, possibly thousands, of additional lawsuits pending.

 Biomet Settlement Details

-Although the settlement was agreed upon by Biomet, the company still denies any wrong doing.
+Although the settlement was agreed upon by Biomet, the company still denies any wrongdoing.
 The company insists that the injuries detailed in the lawsuits were not caused by their hip implant device.
 As part of the settlement, plaintiffs that had implants removed after 180 days after implant will receive a base award of $200,000 and the settlement will extend to other plaintiffs that have pending lawsuits that are filed before April 15, 2014.

 The monetary award will help many patients that have suffered due to these defective implants.
 However, there are many people who may have these implants and may have problems in the future.
-Time will tell what other injuries and medical problems will plague the unfortunate people that have the Biomet or one of the many others brands of these dangerous metal hips.
+Time will tell what other injuries and medical problems will plague the unfortunate people that have the Biomet or one of the many other brands of these dangerous metal hips.